 What sort of shambles of a list of sex games would this be without mentioning the stomach-turning sex scene in Farenheit: Indigo Prophecy, in which a woman does full sex with a man who is technically an animated corpse at the end of the world, pausing only to remark that he is "freezing"?

-That's no sort of sex list I want any part of, let me tell you.
+That is no sort of sex games list I want any part of, let me tell you.
 Bonus points are awarded here for the sex act taking place in a pile of filthy old, wee-smelling cardboard boxes in some sort of hole in the ground where disgusting people live.

 Wolfenstein: The New Order

 There are two bits of sex in MachineGame's Nazi-blasting FPS.
 The first and most notable happens on a train journey, shortly after a terrifying encounter with maniacal labour camp commandant Frau Engel.
-After passing a racial purity test and proving yourself worthy of the master race, there's a brief bit of walking around holding a tray of realistically sloshing coffee.
-And then, just like that, there's a sex.
+After passing a racial purity test and proving yourself worthy of the master race, there is a brief bit of walking around holding a tray of realistically sloshing coffee.
+And then, just like that, there is a sex.

 Our hero, even in the throes of physical ecstacy, cannot help but be introspective.
 "Sometimes Christmas, sometimes birthdays, sometimes mayhem, suffering and death," monologues BJ.
 "Sometimes you just need to feel something good."